accenturedanialmirza/Azure_AI_Translator_Test/README.md

 # Azure AI Translator Project

-This project offers a robust and efficient solution for processing and translating text comments using Azure AI Translator services.
-It leverages the Polars data manipulation library for high-performance operations, making it suitable for large datasets.
-The pipeline integrates functionalities for language detection, text translation with intelligent mini-batch processing, spam detection, and precise text splitting.
+This project offers a highly efficient solution for processing, translating, redacting, and analyzing text comments using Azure AI Translator and other advanced libraries.
+Leveraging Polars for data manipulation, it caters to large dataset needs with its comprehensive pipeline ranging from language detection to PII redaction and non-informative comment classification.

 ## Project Overview